What is a network marketing pyramid?

 If it’s too good to be true… it probably is.

-Well, it seems too good to be true on the surface.
+It seems too good to be true on the surface, which is a legitimate red flag for most people.

 So what makes something a legitimate mlm as opposed to a pyramid or ponzi scheme?